andlrutt/cs425-final-project/README.md

 - `Combine game datasets.ipynb` - the above script creates a separate csv for each game.
 This script combines them into one
 - `data.csv`: Our dataset.
 Output of the above two scripts
 - `main.ipynb`: Data processing, preprocessing, model selection, hyperparameter configuration, and model testing
+- `Create Visualizations.ipynb`: Generates visualizations used in final report that were not included in `main.ipynb`